vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 * Machtelt Garrels for her amazing Bash Guide for Beginners.
 It saved my day many times.
 * Łukasz Dziedzic, who developed the free "Lato" font ([Latofonts](http://www.latofonts.com)), used for the cover.

 The cover photograph is by [pxhere](https://pxhere.com/en/photo/175470).
 A detail of the photo has been extracted and edited.
-This book is written by a commuter for commuters.
-We spend countless times in stations and on public transport, and even these places can reveal a secret beauty.
+As a commuter in London, I spend hours in stations and on public transport, and even these places can reveal a secret beauty.

 ## Sources